ArtiLuca/algorithms-and-puzzles/LeetCode/Same Tree/README.md

 We can check this by recursively checking both trees, starting from their **root nodes**:

- - if `p` and `q` are both `nullptr` then they are the same, so we return `true`.
+ - if `p` and `q` are both `nullptr`, then they are the same, so we return `true`.
- - if one of them is `nullptr` but the other isn't then they are not the same, so we return `false`.
+ - if one of them is `nullptr` but the other isn't, then they are not the same, so we return `false`.
- - if they differ in value they are not the same, so we return `false`
+ - if they differ in value, they are not the same, so we return `false`
  - we continue this process by recursively checking if both **left subtrees** are the same and also if both **right subtrees** are the same.

 #### Pseudocode